 -

-Can branded dashboards for corporate intranet improve workflow efficiency?
+Do branded dashboards improve workflow efficiency?